Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.05.20 (BR)
+- Empty string are read and set from remnant.cfg.
+- Settings can now force refresh their GUI Panel.
+- Settings have a function to tell if the value is valid (mainly for strings), display wrong in red.
+- New Option panel to set default Nominal Species Names.

 2024.05.16 (BR)
 - Load and Save Options Now available on the main Menu with the "CTRL" key modifier.